fustilio/wordnet-playground/wn-ts-web-demo/src/workers/SPEC.md

 The `workers/` directory contains Web Worker implementations that handle background processing, heavy computations, and non-blocking operations.
 These workers enable the main thread to remain responsive while performing intensive tasks like WordNet data processing and database operations.

+> Worker-first: `wn-ts-web` runs inside a dedicated worker in this demo.
+The worker initializes `createWordNetInstance()` and exposes methods for queries and data loading.

 ## 2. Implementation Status

 - [x] **WordNet Worker**: Background WordNet data processing